pametnijazgrada/OpenFRM/README.md

 ## how OpenFRM is installed

-The tool can be downloaded directly from this repository, or as a zip package (including additional documantation) from the [MOBA.coop](http://www.moba.coop) website.
+The tool can be downloaded directly from the GitHub repository, or as a zip package (including additional documentation) from the [MOBA.coop](http://www.moba.coop) website.
 It comes in the form of an .ods file (OpenDocument Spreadsheet file).

 You can open the .ods file with LibreOffice or any compatible tool.